 next arrow

-Raised public awareness has translated into changes in law and financial programmes.
+Raised public awareness has translated into changes in Polish law and in financial programmes.

 • In January 2016 Kraków became the first city in Poland to introduce a ban on solid fuel heating in low power boilers (coming into force in 2019).

-• To date bans on using coal for household heating were voted in around 20 cities and towns (including the capital city of Warsaw).
+• To date bans on using coal for household heating have been voted in around 20 cities and towns (including the capital city of Warsaw, which banned coal burning in households in 2023).

-• To date anti-smog resolutions were passed by the authorities of 14 out of 16 regions in Poland.
+• To date anti-smog resolutions have been passed by the authorities of 14 out of Poland’s 16 regions.
 This means that nearly 90% of the country is covered by anti-smog provisions to be enforced within the coming several years.
-These laws set time limits by which all residents have to replace their old solid fuel based boilers and stoves with clean heating technologies.
-1 million households already gave up coal heating within last several years.
+These laws set time limits by which all residents must replace their old solid fuel based boilers and stoves with clean heating technologies.
+1,5 million households have already given up coal heating within last few years.

 • In 2017 the national government introduced emission standards for solid fuel boilers, stopping the sales of the most polluting coal boilers.